Human Rights at Sea is a

 Provided through the Trustees backed by a written CIO Constitution, a Non-Executive Board of Advisers and an iterative ten-year internal Strategic Plan.
 Legal, accounting and financial governance is provided by highly reputable entities, while Human Rights at Sea undertakes its work through a secure online and multi-media platform.

 Our work is about doing what is right for those who ask for our help.
 As such we are strictly unbiased in our approach to issues and our interactions with governments, organisations and individuals

 “Over the past year Human Rights at Sea has successfully brought fundamental seafarers’ rights issues to the attention of a wider audience than ever before.
 The detailed list of achievements from David Hammond and his small but very dedicated team is impressive by any standards, bringing home the scale of the worldwide problem and shining a light on some of the darkest aspects of maritime life.
 Ongoing support from Seafarers UK continues to play a part in the development of welcome new HRAS initiatives, alongside essential maintenance of key projects such as the Missing Seafarers & Fishers Reporting Programme.
 Sadly, the need is undiminished for seafarers’ human rights to be respected wherever they may sail, and we would encourage others to join us in support of increased investment in the vital work of HRAS in 2018.”

-Commodore Barry Bryant CVO RN, Director General, Seafarers UK
+Commodore Barry Bryant CVO RN, Former Director General, Seafarers UK